BlokasLabs/pisound-docs/Pisound-App.md

 To connect to a new device, click 'Scan' in the initial screen and wait for nearby devices to be discovered.
 Once you see your Raspberry Pi in the list (usually `raspberrypi` unless you changed its hostname), tap it to connect to it.
 In case it didn’t appear in the list, make sure that it is in discoverable mode and you may pull the list down or click the button that appears at the bottom in order to manually initiate a new scan of nearby devices.

-If when starting the app it was previously successfully connected to some device, you may hit the Connect button to connect to that device.
+If when starting the app it had previously been successfully connected to some device, you may hit the Connect button to connect to that device.

 ### Displaying Collections